 How do scammers throw a bite on Google so easily?

 If I tell you a secret on how scammers are building their businesses, will you keep it between us?
-OK.
+Okay.
 I’ll let you know the secret.

 Buying a catchy domain – ~$15 per year

 The first move would be to purchase a domain.
 We need something that people like to click on.
-Such as www.cheaplocksmithforsuckers.com or bayareacheaplocksmith.com.
+Such as www.cheaplocksmithforsuckers.com, bayareacheaplocksmith.com, or 5minlocksmith.com.